Installation

 • standard scipy and other open source libraries

-A list with all hard and optional dependencies is given in pyproject.toml, environment.yml and requirements.txt.
+A list with all hard and optional dependencies is given in pyproject.toml and environment.yml.

 Install locan directly from the Python Package Index: